SciRooPlot/SciRooPlot/docs/slides/slides.typ

       - Shell environment variables (including user-defined ones) are supported and expanded automatically.

-      - Multiple files may be registered under the same alias using lists and/or successive `AddInput()` calls.
+      - Multiple files may be registered under the same alias using lists and/or successive `AddDataset()` calls.

       - Adding a directory automatically registers all ROOT files it contains, including those in subdirectories.